omgapuppy/le-aws-cloudwatch/README.md

 # le-aws-cloudwatch
-### AWS Lambda function for sending AWS CloudWatch logs to Logentries in near real-time processing and analysing
+##### AWS Lambda function for sending AWS CloudWatch logs to Logentries in near real-time for processing and analysing

 ###### Example use cases:
 * Forwarding AWS VPC flow Logs